 Continuing care retirement communities (CCRCs) — the continuum explained

-A continuing care retirement community, sometimes called a life care community, is a different model from picking individual facilities.
-Instead of moving your parent from assisted living to a nursing home to hospice as their needs change, a CCRC has all those levels of care in one place.
+A continuing care retirement community is a different model from picking individual facilities as your parent's needs evolve.
+Instead of moving your parent from assisted living to a nursing home to hospice as their health changes, a CCRC has all those levels of care in one place.
 Your parent moves in to independent living and as their needs change, they can move to assisted living, then skilled nursing, then hospice, all within the same community.
-They don't leave the place they've become home.
+They don't have to leave the place that's become home.

 This model sounds better in theory than it is in practice, but it has real advantages for some people.
 The advantage is continuity.
 Your parent doesn't have to adjust to a new place multiple times.
 The friends they make stay their neighbors as they decline.
 The staff knows their history.
 The disruption and disorientation that comes with moving to a new facility gets minimized.

 The disadvantage is that CCRCs are expensive and they require a significant up-front commitment.
 You're typically paying an entrance fee, sometimes a large one, that's partially refundable or not refundable depending on the contract, plus monthly fees.
 Your parent is essentially buying their entire future care path.
-If they don't end up needing the higher levels of care, you might be paying for services they don't use.
-If they outlive expectations and the community can't sustain financially, your parent might end up in a facility that's struggling.
+If they don't end up needing the higher levels of care, you've paid for services they don't use.
+If they outlive expectations and the community struggles financially, your parent might end up in a facility that can't deliver on its promises.

 Some families find CCRCs perfect for their situation.
 Some find them expensive and inflexible.
 You need to understand how they work to decide if it's right for your parent.